BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/graph-analytics-api.md

   {...}
 ```

-Search documents that are in a given projects' Graph Analytics view.
+Search documents that are in a given project's Graph Analytics view.

 The supported payload is defined on the @link:[ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-search.html#search-search-api-request-body){ open=new }.